gabochi/rampcode/README.md

 # Rampcode
-Rampcode is a synthesis system or technique, inspired by _bytebeat_, that I use for _live coding_.
-It works with _Pure Data_.
+Rampcode is a synthesis system or technique, inspired by __bytebeat__, that I use for __live coding__.
+It works with __Pure Data__ but the logic behind it is very simple so I think it can be ported or complemented with other languages.

 ## Setup
 You'll need Pure Data.
 Open the rampcode patch (.pd), it receives messages via *pdsend* (a communication prgram, commonly installed with Pure Data).